Gabbu98/taxi-hailing-service/README.md

 - Add authentication and JWT for secure rider and driver logins.
 - Integrate a payment system for ride completion.
 - Enhance the ride matching algorithm to include factors like load balancing and estimated time of arrival (ETA).
-- Add unit and integration tests to ensure the entire system is robust and reliable.
+- Add more unit and integration tests to ensure the entire system is robust and reliable.